 Students from abroad can submit an application through the Common Applications online.

-The following steps must be finished by applicants in order for the Amherst College admissions process to start:
+Applicants must finish the following steps in order for the Amherst College admissions process to start:

 Create an account and submit an online application through the university’s Common Applications.